Silhouett2/opensw23-KYW/README.md

     * Select your ROI (Region of Interest)
     * Press <kbd>Enter</kbd>
     * Press <kbd>Q</kbd> to finish **or** any key to select another ROI
+    * Similarly, when all is complete, a preview image file will be printed, and if you click and close the x-box of this file, the program will exit and create a blurred image file.
 <br/><br/>